 Recipe & Photo credit: Karen Littlefield [@karenscolorfulkitchen]

 Millet is a good source of magnesium and has been shown to be beneficial for asthma, migraines and high blood pressure.
+It is also a gluten-free grain that can help to reduce inflammation.

 I have used millet combined with riced cauliflower in a topping on shepherd’s pie in this vegan recipe by Meghan Telpner and it is delicious!! (especially the gravy)